UQ-RCC/xnat/src/content/docs/user-guides/managing-data/viewing-images/index.md

 ## XNAT OHIF Viewer

-AIS XNAT instances come with the XNAT OHIF Image viewer Which is a plugin developed by the Institute for Cancer Research in London
+UQ XNAT instances come with the XNAT OHIF Image viewer Which is a plugin developed by the Institute for Cancer Research in London

 Just note, if your publication uses the OHIF viewer, they have an article for citation.